cmauricioae8/basic_diffbot/README.md

 **NOTE:** This builds the package and sets a symbolic link to the python files (nodes and launch files).
 With this, re-build every time that a python file is modified, is not required.<br>
 In ROS 2, launch files may be written in yaml, xml or python languages, but it is extremely recommended to use python.
 Also, the name of all launch files must finish with 'launch.py'.
 Otherwise, the file will not be recognized.<br>

+If some warnings appear, run `colcon build --packages-select basic_diffbot --symlink-install` again and they will disappear.

 ## Meshes and models setup